 A ridiculously easy recipe for baked eggs in tomato sauce.
 Perfect for brunch, and also for those weeknight dinners when you’re staring at an empty fridge!

-I host often for brunch, and I am always on the lookout for easy and healthy recipes that I can either make ahead of time, or that won’t take too long to make while my guests are here.
+I host often for brunch, and I am always on the lookout for easy and nutritious recipes that I can either make ahead of time, or that won’t take too long to make while my guests are here.

 That’s why I love serving these baked eggs for brunch.
 They are not only delicious, filling and easy to make – they are also very pretty!
 My guests always rave about them.